Data Privacy – The Best Podcasts in German 2022

 Podcast website: Rechtsbelehrung

-Datenschutz-Guru - der Podcast (monthly)
+Datenschutz-Guru - der Podcast (occasional)

 - Data protection officer (tasks and skills)

 Stephan Hansen-Oest is a lawyer and specialist for IT law in Flensburg.
 This background becomes quite apparent in the podcast, because it is always focused on individual paragraphs and articles.
 Although Hansen East speaks very detailed about the individual laws and regulations, it never gets boring.
 And, although every episode of the Datenschutz- Guru is a long monologue – it is (with rare exceptions) a format without guests – this is by no means a disadvantage in this case.
 This podcast is dynamic and varied, so that the (apparently) dry topic of data protection is conveyed in an entertaining way.